ybgskr12/Reforestation/README.md

-## They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.